How long will it take?

 How does Electrolysis work?

-A small metal probe is inserted into the hair follicle next to the hair down to the root, depending on the mode used, the electric current will either destroy the hair root by chemical or by heat or by a combination.
-The hair must be in it’s active growth stage for electrolysis to be 100% effective as this is when the follicle is most moist, though still has an effect at other parts of the growth cycle, regrowth may reoccur but if the client is attending a regular series of treatments the finer hair will be treated and killed next time.
+A small metal probe is inserted into the hair follicle next to the hair down to the root, depending on the mode used, the electric current will either destroy the hair root by chemical, heat or a combination of the two.
+The hair must be in it’s active growth stage (anagen) for electrolysis to be 100% effective as this is when the follicle is most moist.
+However, it still has an effect at other parts of the growth cycle.
+Regrowth may reoccur but if the client is attending a regular series of treatments the finer hair will be treated and killed next time.

 What are there different modalities of Electrolysis?